Understanding Attention-Deficit/Hyperactivity Disorder (ADHD) Therapy Options

-Attention-deficit/hyperactivity disorder is a common mental health disorder that affects children and adults.
-It is estimated that 8.4% of children and 2.5% of adults are diagnosed with ADHD; these percentages may be higher since some individuals with ADHD may not realize they have the disorder or have not been formally diagnosed.
+Attention-deficit/hyperactivity disorder is a common mental health disorder that affects school-age children, teens, and adults alike.
+It is estimated that 8.4% of children and 2.5% of adults are diagnosed with ADHD—though the actual percentages may be even higher since some individuals with ADHD may not realize they have the disorder or have not been formally diagnosed.
+ADHD symptoms can be disruptive to daily life and functioning, but they can often be effectively managed with the right support.
+Here, we’ll explore some of the available therapy and medication options for people with ADHD.

 Individuals with ADHD may find relief from their symptoms through behavior therapy or talk therapy.
 Some of the most common types of therapy for ADHD include: